toidiu/dkv/README.md

 - `cargo run --bin client_set` to add key to backends
 - `cargo run --bin client_get` to get key from backends

+## Running

 In this demo version the "Backends" are simply folders at the project/executable root.
-The name of the folders can be configured in `server.rs`
+The name of the folders can be configured in `server.rs` (**s3** and **dropbox**)
 **The folders must exist for the server to work properly.**

+- Create folders `make createLocalS3` and `make createLocalDropbox`
+- run server `make server`
+- run clients `make set` and `make get` (currently there is minimal error handling so please set values before getting them.
+We can only get the latest value at the moment.. hack day)
+- test deleting and re-creating one of the backends `make deleteLocalS3` and `make deleteLocalDropbox`